 WHAT TO EXPECT

-Comfortable, unpretentious, Japanese-style
+Comfortable, relaxing, Japanese-style

 The rooms have tatami flooring, a woven straw material traditional to Japanese guesthouses.
-We've upgraded the beds to firm futon-style mattresses with warm down duvets.
+We've upgraded the beds to futon-style mattresses with warm down duvets.
 The building itself is traditional, which means the walls are thin and sound carries.
-We mention this to every guest at check-in, but it's better to know before you arrive.Our staff speak English.
-For guests who haven't stayed in a Japanese guesthouse before, most find it genuinely enjoyable — there's something about the style that a hotel just doesn't have.
+We mention this to every guest at check-in, but it's better to know before you arrive.
+Our staff speak English.
+For guests who haven't stayed in a Japanese guesthouse before, most find it genuinely enjoyable — a unique experience compared to a typical hotel.

 A note on large groups: We don't accept bookings for groups of 8 or more.
 In a small guesthouse with shared facilities, large groups naturally synchronise — same shower time, same kitchen time — which makes it difficult for other guests to use those spaces comfortably.
 We'd rather be upfront about this than have anyone disappointed on arrival.